 check the taste and add more salt if required. heat the remaining 1/2 tbsp ghee or oil in the same small pan and add the hot oil or ghee to the aloo chana masala.

 - switch off the fire and stir in the ginger juliennes, coriander leaves and green chilies.

-2. in a pan take the cooked & drained chickpeas and stir in the pomegranate seeds paste.
+5. in a pan take the cooked & drained chickpeas and add the pomegranate seeds paste.

-4. stir well and add the boiled potatoes, turmeric powder and salt. let the curry cook for 8-10 minutes on low to medium flame.
+7. stir well and add the boiled potatoes, turmeric powder and salt as required. let the gravy cook for 8-10 minutes on low to medium flame.

 8. heat 1.5 tbsp oil or ghee in a small pan. add this hot ghee or oil to the chana mixture.